mircealungu/se-course-best-practices/Git Workflow.md

 Send a pull request for the release branch to be merged into develop.
 Do this via the same process as merging a  feature branch.

-After the release is merged into the develop branch tag it with the correct version number:
+After the release is merged into the develop branch tag it with the [correct version number](http://semver.org/):
 ```
-git tag -a 1.0
+git tag -a 0.0.1
 ```